ENERGY PRICES

 SUBSCRIBE NOW

-Fix fuel surcharge and freight-rate index clauses to the ICE Brent monthly average, not to the spot or an undefined market quote.
-Spot pegging finances the geopolitical volatility into your own cost base, because every Hormuz incident moves the spot and therefore the passed-through surcharge.
+Fix fuel-surcharge clauses and freight-rate index clauses to the ICE Brent monthly average, not to the daily price and not to an undefined market quote.
+Anyone on spot pegging finances the volatility for nothing.

 Crude oil prices and petrochemical cost drivers in focus